amoeba-rb/amoeba/README.md

 #### set

   Set a field to a given value.
-This sould work for almost any type of field.
+This should work for almost any type of field.
 Accepts a hash of fields and the values you want them set to..
 The keys are the field names and the values are the prefix strings.
 An example would be to add " (copied version)" to your description field.
 Don't forget to add a leading space if you want it.
 Passing a hash will add each key value pair to the list of append directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:approval_state => "open_for_editing"}]`.

 #### regex